AFTER TOUR QUESTIONS: Where are the pictures from my tour ?

 Do you have a restroom?
 Does the tour make restroom stops?

-We have restrooms at our 417 Beach Street Fisherman’s Wharf Private Segway Tour start location.
+We do not have restrooms at our 757 Beach Street Fisherman’s Wharf tour start location. (location is a parking lot) Please use restroom at the neighboring Starbucks or Argonaught Hotel.
 We will make at least one restroom stop on all tours approximately 1+ hours after we begin training.

 The Golden Gate Park Segway Tour start location has public restrooms next to the training area and on the route.